 The delicatessen – épicerie fine Legrand Filles & Fils existed before the construction of the gallery!

-You’ll fall for its collection of fine chocolates and candies in traditional glass jars!
+You’ll fall for its collection of fine chocolates and candies presented in traditional glass jars!

-If you are an amateur of fine wines you’ll enjoy tasting them by the glass in the wine cellar they opened in 1880.
+If you’re an amateur of fine wines, you’ll enjoy visiting the wine cellar they opened in 1880.

-You can enjoy window-shopping or simple take a short break in the lovely tearoom located in the centre of the gallery or at the Bistro Vivienne by the entrance on Rue des Petits Champs.
+You’ll enjoy window-shopping or a short break at the Bistro Vivienne by the entrance on Rue des Petits Champs.

 The Galerie Vivienne is a small and exclusive village hidden in the heart of Paris, a haven of peace away from the noise of the street.

 Take the time to visit, its elegant and old-fashioned atmosphere will charm you.

 Opening hours: Everyday – 8.30am to 8.30pm – Free access